darth10/darth10.github.io/content/md/posts/can-partial-classes-solve-the-expression-problem.md

  :layout :post
  :tags ["Solving the expression problem"]}

-Programmers and programming language designers are always designing abstractions over types and operations to work with these types.
+Programmers are always defining types and operations to use these types.
 It's the essence of developing features in working software.
-The _expression problem_<sup><a href="#ref1">[1]</a></sup>
-asks how easy it is to define these abstractions in a given programming language or paradigm, and is stated as:
+The _expression problem_<sup><a href="#ref1">[1]</a></sup> asks how easy it is to define these abstractions in a given programming language or paradigm, and is stated as follows:

 > _"The goal is to define a datatype by cases, where one can add new cases to the_ _datatype and new functions over the datatype, without recompiling existing_ _code, and while retaining static type safety (e.g., no casts)."_

 To solve the expression problem, you should:
-1. Be able to add new _data types_, or simply _types_.
+1. Add new _data types_, or simply _types_.
-1. Be able to add new _functions_.
-These are also called _operations_ over the defined types.
+1. Add new _functions_, or _operations_ over the defined types.
 1. Retain static type safety.
 1. Not recompile existing code.

-That seems simple enough.
+TODO Clojure has [multimethods](https://clojure.org/reference/multimethods).

+TODO [in Go](https://eli.thegreenplace.net/2018/the-expression-problem-in-go/).

 As an example, let's say we're implementing _expression trees_<sup><a href="#ref2">[2]</a></sup> by defining types and operations to represent arithmetic expressions.
 A numeric literal can be represented by a `Const` type and an `Add` type can represent an addition of two expressions.
 Let's define an operation to evaluate the result of an expression.
 We'll call this operation `Eval`.
-Now, how do we define these abstractions so that it's possible to add a new operation `View` to print an expression?
-Also, how easy would it be to add a new type `Mult` to represent multiplication?
-Does adding these new types and operations require recompilation or remove type safety from the solution?

-TODO Clojure has [multimethods](https://clojure.org/reference/multimethods).

-TODO [in Go](https://eli.thegreenplace.net/2018/the-expression-problem-in-go/).
+Now, without recompiling existing code or removing type safety, is it possible to make the following changes?
+1. Add a new operation `View` to print an expression.
+1. Add a new type `Mult` to represent multiplication of two expressions.

+That seems simple enough.
 Is it possible to implement a solution in C#?
 If we define the types `Const` and `Add` to implement an interface `IExpr`.
 This interface would define `Eval` as a method.
 This would make it easy to add a new type `Mult`, but adding a new